 The Best Age for a Facelift

-Don’t assume that just because you’re an adult, you can walk into your plastic surgeon’s office and request a facelift.
+Don’t assume that just because you’re an adult, you can walk into your plastic surgeon’s office and request a Dallas facelift procedure.
 The truth is that not every adult is a candidate — even those who are of suitable age.
 The first point to consider is whether you actually have a need for it.
 Most of the time, facelifts are best reserved for people over the age of 40.

 Those younger typically don’t have a very specific or targeted need for it just yet.
 Of course, the signs of a potential need could be there — you may have deep lines and wrinkles due to smoking or sun damage, for example.
 There is very little that topical skin products can do for such situations, and in these cases your surgeon may actually consider you a viable candidate.